 Zen monks drank tea as a means of staying awake and maintaining awareness during their sitting meditations.

-Resting a mug of tea on my notebook on one cold grey morning at work I noticed a tea stain that resembled the Zen brushstroke.
-I sipped the tea and considered how apt it was that it was tea which had formed this symbol and how this had been formed by a completely chance operation.
+Resting a mug of tea on my notebook on a cold grey morning at work I noticed a tea stain that resembled the Zen brushstroke.
+I sipped the tea and considered how apt it was that it was tea which had formed this symbol and how this visual composition had been formed by a completely chance operation.

 I drink a lot of tea so figured I might as well capitalize on this fact and over the course of 5 weeks collected ever stain from every mug or pot of tea I brewed on watercolour paper and presented it in a gallery space.